Theophilus03/Rain-prediction-ML/README.md

 4. Imbalanced Dataset was handled using SMOTE

 # Model
-we train 3 model which is Random Forest, Logistic Regression, Gaussian NB  to find the best one.
+we trained 3 model which is Random Forest, Logistic Regression, Gaussian NB  to find the best one.

 ## Result
 ![download](https://github.com/Theophilus03/Rain-prediction-ML/assets/114735443/1905baf2-3172-4124-8494-1792c337ff9c)